aid2e/boot-camp-2024/AID2E-2024/AID2E-2024/Day-2/intro_to_python.md

-# Introduction to python
+# Introduction to Optimization
-This is a sample one
+This page will be updated